slatedocs/slate/source/includes/security/_kuzzleProfile.md

 # ~ KuzzleProfile

-KuzzleProfile is the object representation of a profile, which is an set of one or many KuzzleRole
+KuzzleProfile is the object representation of a profile, which is a set of one or many KuzzleRole objects.

 ## Constructors